Got Yard? Farm it!

 It is well worth your time to take the 6 minutes to watch Curtis assure aspiring “farm-preneurs” how they can get started on less than 1/4 acre.

-We hope you enjoyed learning of more of what’s possible for urban farming and backyard gardening in small.
+We hope you enjoyed learning of more of what’s possible for urban farming and backyard gardening.
 If you’re doing it, we’d love to hear from you!

 GROWING FOR PROFIT AND RETIREMENT: If you’re interested in connecting with others who are—or want to be—growing food for profit or supplemental income, we invite you to join our Facebook group: Planting for Retirement.

 I’m LeAura Alderson, entrepreneur, ideator, media publisher, writer and editor of GardensAll.com.
 Pursuits in recent years have been more planting seeds of ideas for business growth more than gardening.
 However, I’ve always kept plants, been interested in medicinal herbs and nutrition and healing from food over pharmacy.
 I assist in our family gardening projects primarily (at present) through the sharing of information through our websites and newsletters.